 A trademark assignment (which is different than a trademark license) is simply the transfer of ownership of a trademark from one person or entity to another.
-In order for a trademark assignment to be valid and enforceable, it must include the underlying goodwill associated with the trademark, or in other words, the recognition the trademark has with the public.
+In order for an assignment to be valid and enforceable, it must include the underlying goodwill associated with the trademark, or in other words, the recognition the trademark has with the public.
 Otherwise, the transfer of ownership will be considered an assignment in gross and the trademark may be deemed abandoned by the parties and all rights could be lost forever.

-In conclusion, there are many pitfalls that must be avoided when assigning a trademark in order to ensure that the transfer of ownership is valid, legal, and binding.
+In conclusion, there are many pitfalls that must be avoided when making an assignment of trademark rights in order to ensure that the transfer of ownership is valid, legal, and binding.

 I’m experienced US trademark attorney Morris Turek.
 If you have any questions about trademark assignments, the assignment of trademark rights, or maybe need some assistance from a skilled trademark attorney with preparing and recording a trademark assignment, please contact me for your free consultation at (314) 749-4059, via email at email@example.com, or through my contact form located below.
 I look forward to hearing from you soon.